FOR IMMEDIATE RELEASE

 Please convey my thanks to Mr. Rossi and everyone else who made this possible.
 I was a scholarship recipient for the Congress, and I would not have been able to make it without the financial assistance.
 That being said, the Congress was phenomenal, far better than I had ever anticipated.
 I am a senior in high school, and my dream is to become a physician and biomedical engineer to not only treat my patients but invent solutions to their problems as well.
 I have applied to college and am waiting to hear back from several top choices, and the Congress really opened new avenues of interest for me in medicine and biotechnology that I will likely be able to pursue next year.

 One of the best experiences I had at the Congress was meeting Dr. Sigal, a plastic surgeon in the DC Area, during one of the lunch breaks.
-He sat down with me and a few other scholars and started a conversation about the pros and cons of different medical fields and what it’s like to actually be a doctor.
+He sat down with me and a few other delegates and started a conversation about the pros and cons of different medical fields and what it’s like to actually be a doctor.
 His piece of advice perhaps resonated with me more than any other this weekend: “Don’t be a doctor unless you truly can’t see yourself doing anything else.”
 I definitely place myself in this category, and it was reinforcing to hear that from a successful physician who loves what he does.

 After my experience at the Congress, I would be thrilled to come back and help on the team next year if possible – I applied to some schools in close proximity to D.C, so fingers crossed!
 If you have room to take me, I will turn 18 in July and will be a freshman in college in November.